-• If something went wrong with the Trafodion software installation and if mismatched objects were installed, you will see this output indicating that the software being used is incompatible with the software on the system:
+If something went wrong with the Trafodion software installation and if mismatched objects were installed, you will see this output indicating that the software being used is incompatible with the software on the system:

 '''

 get version of software;

 System Version 0.9.1.
 Expected Version 1.0.0.

+Version of software being used is not compatible with version of software on the

+system.

+--- SQL operation complete.

 '''

-Version of software being used is not compatible with version of software on the system.

---- SQL operation complete.

-3.33.
+3.32.
 GRANT Statement

-The GRANT statement grants access privileges on an SQL object to specified users or roles.
+The GRANT statement grants access privileges on an SQL object and its columns to specified users or roles.
+Privileges can be granted on the object, on one or more columns, or both.

 This statement works only when authentication and authorization are enabled in Trafodion.
-For more information, see Enable Secure Trafodion.
+For more information, see http://trafodion.incubator.apache.org/docs/provisioning_guide/index.html#enable-security [Enable Secure Trafodion].

 '''

-GRANT {privilege [,privilege]... |ALL [PRIVILEGES]}
+GRANT {privilege [,privilege]... | ALL [PRIVILEGES]}

 ON [object-type] [schema.]object

-TO {grantee [,grantee ]...}
+TO {grantee}

 [WITH GRANT OPTION]

-[[granted] by grantor]
+[[GRANTED] BY grantor]

 privilege is:

-select

-delete

-insert

-references

-update

-execute

-usage
+DELETE

+EXECUTE

+INSERT [column-list]

+REFERENCES [column-list]

+SELECT [column-list]

+UPDATE [column-list]

+USAGE

 object-type is:

-table

-| procedure

-library

-function
+FUNCTION

+PROCEDURE

+LIBRARY

+SEQUENCE

+TABLE

 grantee is:

 auth-name

 grantor is:

 role-name

+column-list is:

+(column [,colummn] ...)

 '''

-3.33.1. syntax description of grant
+3.32.1. syntax description of grant

-• privilege [,privilege ] ... | all [privileges]
+• privilege [,privilege] ... | all [privileges]

-specifies the privileges to grant. you can specify these privileges for an object.
+Specifies the privileges to grant.
+You can specify these privileges for an object.